post

 Published by Feeding Matters on Sep 20, 2023

-One mom with insider insurance experience shares how she managed to get coverage, plus a sample call script and an appeal template
+One mom with insider insurance experience shares how she managed to get coverage, plus a sample call script and an appeal template.

 Navigating insurance coverage for pediatric feeding disorder (PFD) exacerbates the challenges of dealing with a complex medical diagnosis.
 The ICD-10 code that made PFD an official diagnosis meant getting the green light from insurance is significantly more straightforward today.
 But many families still face insurance denials.